It all began when we wanted a custom photo gallery.

 New codebase was alive!
 Now it became time to move in and try out the features.

-The next version, our work in progress as these words are penned, involves a new dialect of markdown called Rightdown.
+Our work in progress today involves a new dialect of markdown called Rightdown.
 In short, we've out-grown the standard python markdown library and undertook an effort to make a new one.
-Not to hoard something so fundamental, it's all open-source!
+Not to hoard something so fundamental, we opted to make this and some other base layers of Octoboxy into their own open-source spin-off!

 Check out our open-source spin-off: “OctoBase”